rkhaled98/VC-SOE/README.md

 The fixed position sign up button gave me some issues in terms of logistics of the initial animation downwards, because I think the inspiration site may have used some JavaScript to accomplish it.
 I would love to know how and if this can be implemented in pure CSS.
 Also, unfortunately I didn't have enough time to develop a nice looking drop down menu for mobile, so I decided to comment out my progress in the latest commit.
+Finally, the alternating text animation is cool, but doesn't look as clean in certain window sizes.

 ## Screenshots of layout stage